 Once the clock strikes midnight on August 31st, all things fall begin.
 For some, that means racing to Starbucks the second PSL is offered.
-For others, it can mean procuring an obscene amount of fall scented anything!
-Pumpkin scented candles, apple-scented hand wash….yes, please!
-Now that I have hopefully instilled some thoughts into your mind, imagine describing fall to someone who has never witnessed it in all it's leaf and pumpkin glory!
+For others, it can mean procuring an obscene amount of fall-scented anything!
+Pumpkin-scented candles, apple-scented hand wash….yes, please!
+Now that I have hopefully instilled some thoughts into your mind, imagine describing the fall season to someone who has never witnessed it in all its leaf and pumpkin glory!

-Living in Arizona sometimes made it difficult for students to write about fall since unless we drive a few hours north, we don't really get the full experience.
-Several years ago I decided to teach my students about haiku.
-We had learned about the basics of poetry and I thought fall would be the perfect time to learn about what a haiku is.
+Living in Arizona, it was sometimes difficult for students to write about fall since unless we drive a few hours north, we don’t really get the full experience.
+Several years ago I decided to teach my students about what a haiku is.
+We had learned about the basics of poetry and I thought fall would be the perfect time to learn about what haikus are.
 This way they could imagine fall and learn how to use their senses when writing.

 Teaching Haiku Using the Fall Season

-Next we practiced counting syllables because the syllable count is what makes a haiku a haiku!
-A haiku is three lines and follows the format 5 syllables, 7 syllables, and then 5 syllables again.
+Next, we practiced counting syllables because the syllable count is what makes this type of poetry what it is known for!
+The format is three lines and follows the format 5 syllables, 7 syllables, and then 5 syllables again.

 After editing rough drafts, students wrote their haiku using their best handwriting on a pumpkin template.
 Another year they drew pictures using oil pastels to go with their haiku.
-Side note: laminating oil pastel drawings creates a cool effect, but try it first before accidentally melting all your student's artwork.
+Side note: laminating oil pastel drawings creates a cool effect, but try it first before accidentally melting all of your student’s artwork.
+I learned this lesson the hard way, so most of the student’s artwork was more abstract looking than originally planned.

 How to Survive the Entire Fall Season